Blockery-io/public_code/nft/nft_minter/README.md

 3. From the `nft_minter` directory, run the command `BLOCKERY_API_KEY=insertyourkeyhere BLOCKERY_API_URL=https://app-stage.blockery.io docker-compose up`
     * Replace 'insertyourkeyhere' in the above command with your blockery api jwt.
     * If you wish to use the main net instead of testnet, make sure to use `https://app.blockery.io` for `BLOCKERY_API_URL`.
+4. To see the feedback from blockery about whether the transaction succeeds, watch your `request_results` event channel using the [pubsub](https://github.com/Blockery-io/public_code/tree/main/pubsub/python) app.

 As the app processes nfts, it will mark the documents with a timestamp under the field `nft_submitted`.
 To view the data output by the app, simply connect to the mongo database.
 It will stay running until you